(Image: Fiona Gardener, 2020 Backhouse Lecturer)

 Summary: What does Truth mean to Friends today?
 How do we maintain our Integrity in a world where ‘alternative facts’ and ‘fake news’ appear to be driving the decision-making of those in power?
 How can we face up to the consequences of human injustice and environmental destruction without losing hope?
 How can the practices of Early Friends, and the processes they have handed down to us, help us to stay connected to our Divine purpose?

-2020 Lecture - The 2020 Backhouse Lecture, Seeking Union with Spirit: Experiences of Spiritual Journeys, was presented by Fiona Gardner on Monday 6 July at 7.15pm via Zoom.
+2020 Lecture - Seeking Union with Spirit: Experiences of Spiritual Journeys, was presented by Fiona Gardner via Zoom.
 Due to the coronavirus pandemic, our Yearly Meeting plans were altered, so Yearly Meeting 2020 was a virtual event, held via Zoom and other technology.
-The Lecture publication is available for purchase through Interactive Publications.
+Video available here.

-2019 Lecture - The 2019 Backhouse Lecture by Jason MacLeod, was presented on 8 July at the Farrall Centre at The Friends' School in Hobart Tasmania.
-Entitled Animating Freedom: accompanying the West Papuan struggle, Jason shared what he has learnt about accompanying West Papuans – and to a lesser extent Aboriginal people, Bougainvillians and East Timorese – in their struggle for self-determination.
-More information can be found here.
+2019 Lecture - Animating Freedom: Accompanying Indigenous struggles for self-determination - by Jason MacLeod.
+Jason shared what he has learnt about accompanying West Papuans – and to a lesser extent Aboriginal people, Bougainvillians and East Timorese – in their struggle for self-determination.
+Video available here.

 2017 Lecture - Reflections on the 50th anniversary of the 1967 Referendum in the context of two Aboriginal life stories - with David Carline, supported by Cheryl Buchanan (Please note that there was no printed version of the 2017 Lecture, rather an extended report was written by the Backhouse Lecture committee.)
 Video available here.